aclark4life/django-pci-auth/README.rst

 **Django 1.4+ only**

-This application integrates the current Django "best of" PCI auth libraries into a single application, then fills in the gaps.
+This library integrates the current Django "best of" PCI auth libraries into a single application, then fills in the gaps.
 Filling gaps may involve making additional decisions for you, as suggested by Django Documentation e.g.:

 - https://docs.djangoproject.com/en/1.4/topics/auth/#using-bcrypt-with-django
 - https://docs.djangoproject.com/en/1.4/topics/auth/#increasing-the-work-factor